An Unaware Cosmos

 The history of art, music, and literature through the ages is rife with works rooted in their respective cultural mythologies; in contrast, the influence of science and mathematics on the arts has been primarily theoretical in nature (e.g., the overtone series and musical temperament, the golden ratio in ancient Greek architecture, tessellations in Moorish tile work, or the introduction of perspective in Renaissance painting).
 Only during the past half-century or so have such paradigms—as manifestations of objective reality—served as a basis for artistic expression.

 While my own work has regularly drawn upon models and metaphors from mathematics and the sciences as a reflection of the natural world, in more recent years—and in part as a response to the preponderance of works that extol the pervasive mythologies of our present culture—I have become increasingly compelled to create a work that pays homage to those freethinkers who have devoted their lives to the pursuit of truth, many of whom suffered persecution and punishment by the authorities of their respective eras.
-In that spirit, An Unaware Cosmos was conceived as a celebration of humankind’s quest for knowledge through skepticism and critical inquiry, as well as a rebuke of the tribalism, superstition, and sophistry that continue to characterize much of our society well into the 21st century.
+In that spirit, An Unaware Cosmos was conceived as a celebration of humankind’s quest for knowledge through empiricism and critical inquiry, as well as a rebuke of the tribalism, superstition, and sophistry that continue to characterize much of our society well into the 21st century.
 Scientists, philosophers, writers, and political figures including Baruch Spinoza, Thomas Paine, Thomas Jefferson, Charles Darwin, Friedrich Nietzsche, Mark Twain, Albert Einstein, Bertrand Russell, Stephen Jay Gould, and Carl Sagan are among those who have inspired the varied works in this cycle.
-Concepts relating to cosmology, evolutionary biology, genetics—as well as aspects of materialism, existentialism, humanism, and other nontheistic philosophies—have informed this modular work for mixed chamber ensembles.
+Concepts relating to cosmology, evolutionary biology, and genetics—as well as aspects of materialism, existentialism, humanism, and other nontheistic philosophies—have informed this modular work for mixed chamber ensembles.